jvzonlab/OrganoidTracker/README.md

 API
 ---
-You can also use Autotrack as a library to write your own scripts.
-All public functions in Autotrack have docstrings to explain what they are doing.
+You can also use AI_track as a library to write your own scripts.
+All public functions in AI_track have docstrings to explain what they are doing.
 As a starting point for using the API, see the [API] page.

 [API]: manuals/API.md
 [installation]: manuals/INSTALLATION.md